JeffMorhous/soccer-challenge/README.md

 I'm sure there are some python conventions I might not be quite be adhering to in this project.
-The biggest thing that some extra time could provide is for me to learn some of those conventions and make sure I'm not doing anything to weird.
+The biggest thing that some extra time could provide is for me to learn some of those conventions and make sure I'm not doing anything too weird.

 Beyond that, here's a few things I would definitely do with more time:

 - Add a code linter for style checking (I'm sure this would help me with conventions)
-- Figue out how to get my tests to do relative imports of the class under test without needing the sys.path.append append trick I found on Google
+- Figure out how to get my tests to do relative imports of the class under test without needing the sys.path.append append trick I found on Google
 - Write some tests for main.py.
-Testing while using stdin an stdout seems tricky, but a refactor would probably help with this
+Testing while using stdin and stdout seems tricky, but a refactor would probably help with this
 - Add malformed input handling.
 The project prompt said not to worry about this, so I didn't